 Q: Qu'est ce que la base de données des perspectives économiques (EODB)?

 R: The Economic Outlook Database (EODB) is a comprehensive and consistent set of macroeconomic data.
-It contains the biannual macroeconomic forecasts for each OECD country and the OECD area as a whole.
+It contains the biannual macroeconomic forecasts for each and the OECD area as a whole.
 Almost all data shown in the statistical annex of the Economic Outlook publication can be found in EODB.
 For more information, see the EODB inventory.